Rjoande/RealBattery/README.md

 4. Ensure [dependencies](#dependencies) are installed.
 5. (Optional) Install the [extras](#extras) as you like.

 > Starting a new save is recommended to enjoy the full tech progression.
-Installing mid-career is possible, but may affect in-flight vessels' power balance.
+Installing mid-career is possible, but may affect in-flight vessels' power and mass balance.

 ## External Mod Compatibility